 Companies who hired us

-The model is developed by a group of researchers from Stanford University.
-They were asked by the US Department of Defence (DoD) to come up with a model which could support them with their ‘Make or Buy’ decisions.
+The model was developed by a group of researchers from Stanford University.
+They were asked by the US Department of Defense (DoD) to come up with a model which could support them with their ‘Make or Buy’ decisions.

-The model is built on project dynamics (interaction) and people behaviours in highly complex engineered projects.
-It links the organisation with the work by quantifying the consequences of human behaviour on the work.
-Examples of this human behaviour can be embedded in questions like:
+The model is built on project dynamics (interaction) and people behaviors in highly complex engineered projects.
+It links the organisation with the work by quantifying the consequences of human behavior on the work.
+Examples of this human behavior can be embedded in questions like: